Hyperscale service tier

 Database high availability in Hyperscale

 As in all other service tiers, Hyperscale guarantees data durability for committed transactions regardless of compute replica availability.
-The extent of downtime due to the primary replica becoming unavailable depends on the type of failover (planned vs. unplanned), and on the presence of at least one secondary replica.
-In a planned failover (i.e. a maintenance event), the system either creates the new primary replica before initiating a failover, or uses an existing secondary replica as the failover target.
-In an unplanned failover (i.e. a hardware failure on the primary replica), the system uses a secondary replica as a failover target if one exists, or creates a new primary replica from the pool of available compute capacity.
+The extent of downtime due to the primary replica becoming unavailable depends on the type of failover (planned vs. unplanned), and on the presence of at least one high-availability replica.
+In a planned failover (i.e. a maintenance event), the system either creates the new primary replica before initiating a failover, or uses an existing high-availability replica as the failover target.
+In an unplanned failover (i.e. a hardware failure on the primary replica), the system uses a high-availability replica as a failover target if one exists, or creates a new primary replica from the pool of available compute capacity.
 In the latter case, downtime duration is longer due to extra steps required to create the new primary replica.

 For Hyperscale SLA, see SLA for Azure SQL Database.